Satoshi Hirayama: Professional career

 After college, Hirayama signed a professional contract with the St. Louis Browns and spent the 1952 season with the Stockton Ports.
 He was one of the first Japanese-American players to sign with a Major League Baseball club.

 In 1953, Hirayama was drafted into the military.
 From 1953 to 1955, he continued playing baseball as a soldier at Fort Ord.
 After being discharged, Hirayama signed with the Hiroshima Carp of Nippon Professional Baseball on the insistence of fellow Japanese-American Kenichi Zenimura.
 In 1954, the Browns granted Hirayama his release and he and his wife moved to Japan.
 Hirayama did not speak Japanese upon arrival but became fluent after a few years.
 Toward the end of his playing career, Hirayama was serving as a player-coach.
 His playing career was cut short when he ran into a wall and suffered a nerve injury which caused him to lose some vision in his right eye.

 After retiring as a player, Hirayama spent three years coaching and one year managing in the Japanese minor leagues before returning to the United States.
 Hirayama returned to California where he worked as a scout for the California Angels and Hiroshima Carp.
 As a scout, he helped the Carp sign Tim Ireland.

 In 2009, Hirayama won the Al Radka Award.
 At the time, he was the head of the Japanese Baseball Development Program in the Dominican Republic.

 Personal life

 Hirayama met his wife, Jean, while they were attending Fresno State.
 They were married in February 1955 and had three sons, Colin, Kevin and Brian.
 After returning to the United States, Hirayama also worked as a teacher and administrator in the Clovis Unified School District in addition to his scouting duties.
 He retired from the school district in 1991 and his wife died that same year.
+In 2024, Clovis Unified opened a new elementary school bearing his name.

 In the 2 1/2 years before his former Fresno State teammate Tex Clevenger died of Alzheimer's disease in August 2019, Hirayama (then 89 years old himself) would drive from Fresno to Visalia, California every week to visit Clevenger, although Clevenger eventually stopped recognizing him and lost the ability to speak.

 Satoshi Hirayama died on September 15, 2021, at the age of 91.